mgbukov/qctrl_tutorial/README.md

+# Taming quantum systems: A tutorial for using shortcuts-to-adiabaticity, quantum optimal control, and reinforcement learning

-This repository contains the Jupyter notebooks accompanying [arXiv:2501.16436](https://arxiv.org/abs/2501.16436) *Taming quantum systems: A tutorial for using shortcuts-to-adiabaticity, quantum optimal control, and reinforcement learning*by Duncan et al., and instructions for using them.
+This repository contains the Jupyter notebooks accompanying [arXiv:2501.16436](https://arxiv.org/abs/2501.16436) *Taming quantum systems: A tutorial for using shortcuts-to-adiabaticity, quantum optimal control, and reinforcement learning* by Duncan et al., and instructions for using them.

 Sec II: [Shortcuts to Adiabaticity](shortcuts_to_adiabaticity)